awesto/django-shop/docs/reference/payment-providers.rst

 A precautionary measure during payments with credit cards is, that the used e-commerce implementation never sees the card numbers or any other sensible information.
-Otherwise those merchants would have to be `PCI-DSS certified`_, which is an additional, but often unnecessary bureaucratic task, since most PSPs handle that task for you.
+Otherwise those merchants would have to be `PCI-DSS certified`_, which is an additional, but often unnecessary bureaucratic task, since most PSPs handle that task for us.

 Checkout Forms